Michael Oliver (cardiologist)

-Michael Francis Oliver CBE, FRCP, FRSE (1925–2015) was a 20th-century British cardiologist who served as president of the Royal College of Physicians of Edinburgh for the period 1985 to 1988.
+Michael Francis Oliver (1925–2015) was a British cardiologist who served as president of the Royal College of Physicians of Edinburgh for the period 1985 to 1988.
 He made major advances in identifying the causes of heart disease.

 The Michael Oliver Theatre, at Glasgow University, is named in his honour.

 Life

 Oliver was born at Borth (near Aberystwyth), Wales on 3 July 1925, to Cecilia, née Daniel, and Wilfred Oliver MC.
 He was educated at Marlborough College, then studied biochemistry and physiology at the University of Edinburgh, graduating MB ChB in 1947, with first-class honours.

 He spent some time in general practice but returned to Edinburgh to research physiology and biochemistry of heart disease.
 In 1958 he teamed up with Desmond Julian, then working at the Edinburgh Royal Infirmary, to set up Europe's first coronary care unit, which came to fruition in 1966.

 From 1976 to 1989, he was Duke of Edinburgh Professor of Cardiology at the University of Edinburgh, becoming Emeritus on retirement.

 He served as president of the British Cardiac Society from 1980 to 1984; as president of the Royal College of Physicians of Edinburgh from 1986 to 1988; and as director of the Wynn Institute for Metabolic Research from 1990 to 1994.